Make Much Better Pets

 you to step in and help.

-Some canines are naturally nervous and anxious and others just get
+Some canines are naturally nervous and anxious due to genetics, and others just get

 stressed under certain conditions such thunder storms, going to the vet,